marcecj/faust_python/README.md

 - figure out how to fix the following class of errors:

         TypeError: initializer for ctype 'struct $llvm_dsp *' must be a pointer to same type, not cdata 'struct $llvm_dsp *'

+  - Update: it seems that on the master branch I don't get these anymore, so maybe the bug was not in my code, after all.
+Once I resolve the crash issue with the current FAUST2 branch I'll see if it's gone on this branch, too.